-Other valuable resources include: "More Than Books" newsletter, "Facts From the Stacks" BLOG, Pinterest, and Instagram.
+Other valuable resources include: "More Than Books" newsletter and podcast, "Facts From the Stacks" Blog, and our social media outlets (Facebook, Pinterest, and Instagram).
 For more information, stop in or contact us at 402-557-7314, or email library@bellevue.edu.